-Two years and five million meals later… A few words from our co-founder
+2 years and 5 million meals later… a few words from our co-founder

 In 2015 several pretty awesome entrepreneurs around Europe were thinking about how to use tech to tackle food waste.
 In 2016 it happened - the magic was born and Too Good To Go began as a tool where every meal and every person could make a difference.
 One of those entrepreneurs was UK-based Jamie.
 Here in our London office we’re still fighting food waste alongside Jamie every day, so for our two year anniversary we asked him to share a bit about the Too Good To Go journey...

 WOW we’re two years old already!
 Genuinely can’t believe how old we are - said no two year old ever.
 I doubt I could even hold my own head at that age, but hey, at two years of age we’re already making one hell of a mega impact by rescuing five million meals from going to waste.
 Yes, that’s right, five million meals.
 The equivalent of feeding the entire population of Ireland for a day, so let’s all celebrate!
 That’s a lot of food, right?!

 And by we, I don’t mean Too Good To Go, I mean all of us: our awesome food waste fighting store partners (your local cafes and restaurants on the app); our amazing Waste Warrior users and everyone else involved on this fantastic journey - we’re all part of this collective, this community and we’re making the world better one rescued meal at a time.